Understanding Psychotherapy: An In-Depth Exploration

 Duration of Psychotherapy

-The length of psychotherapy varies based on several factors:
+The length of psychotherapy varies based on:

 Finding a Good Psychotherapist